Visiting Scholars Visiting Scholars Admissions & Application

 - Visiting Scholars Program Intake Form

 In order to process J Visa Requests for the issuing of DS2019 documents, applicants must supply a letter from an external funding source, which is typically one’s employer or a government-affiliated scholarship.
 Personal funds may supplement but not substitute sponsored funding as UW does not provide visa sponsorship to Visitors funded solely by personal or family funds.
 The letter of financial support should guarantee at least $2100 per month for the scholar to meet the J Visa regulations.
 For accompanying family members, please factor in additional funding of $1200 per month for spouse and $600 per child.

 - Photocopy of Highest Academic Degree.
 A proof of highest degree is required to process visa requests.

 - Photocopy of Passport Page.
 (For You And Any Accompanying Family Members)

 - Proof of English Language Proficiency.
 Applicants to our program must submit the results of a recognized English language test score, preferably TOEIC or IELTS.
+If TOEIC or IELTS are not accessible, Duolingo proficiency exam scores may also be accepted.
 For TOEIC, we prefer a score of 700 or higher.
 For IELTS, we prefer a score of 6.5 or higher.
 If the test administered was not TOEIC or IELTS, then please provide an interpretation of the test score.

 Although we have an open enrollment policy, we strongly encourage scholars to start the program in fall (August - September) or winter (January).